Edition for Web Developers — Last Updated 23 October 2025

 mechanism by which a user can tell if a site is attempting to impersonate another.

-object's origin is defined in DOM.
-It is initially set when the
+DOM.
+It is initially set when the Document object is created, and can

-'s origin can differ from the origin of its URL;
+change during the lifetime of the Document only upon setting document.domain.
+A Document's origin can differ from the origin of its URL;

 for example when a child navigable is created, its active document's origin is inherited from its parent's active document's origin, even though its active document's URL is

-.
+about:blank.
 [DOM]

-is created by a script using
+When a Document is created by a script using

-the createDocument()
+the createDocument() or createHTMLDocument() methods, the

-is ready for post-load tasks immediately.
+Document is ready for post-load tasks immediately.

 The document's referrer is a string (representing a URL) that

-is created.
+can be set when the Document is created.
 If it is not explicitly set, then its value

 is the empty string.

-objectSupport in all current engines.
+Document objectSupport in all current engines.

-DOM defines a Document
+DOM defines a Document interface, which

 this specification extends significantly.

-has a policy container (a policy container), initially a new policy
+Each Document has a policy container (a policy container), initially a new policy

-container, which contains policies which apply to the Document
+container, which contains policies which apply to the Document.

-has a permissions policy, which
+Each Document has a permissions policy, which

 is a permissions policy, which is initially